grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * _This table is called the Commitment Table.
-When you make a commitment to a real CIC, this is how it will work.
-You say what you will commit; For example, (Sally) will provide 2,500 KSH worth of (chapatis worth 10ksh each) in return for 2,500 CICs.
-Once the commitment is signed and verified Sally will be issued 2,500 CICs she can spend with others. _
+When you make a commitment to a real CAV, this is how it will work.
+You say what you will commit; For example, (Sally) will provide 2,500 KSH worth of (chapatis worth 10ksh each) in return for 2,500 CAVs.
+Once the commitment is signed and verified Sally will be issued 2,500 CAVs she can spend with others. _
 * _Are there questions about this?
 We will be playing a game to show how it works.  _
 * _We would like one person to be responsible for the reserve and the contract.
 Who will do that?_

 #### Step 3.
-Issue CIC
+Issue CAV

 Have the Chama Rep. inspect the Commitment Table and validate that each persons inventory amount then hand that person 1 bean for every 100 KSH worth of inventory.